-Guide to Video Advertising on Social Media
+Guide to Social Media Video Advertising

 With the ever-evolving digital landscape, social media should be part of every brand’s digital marketing strategy.
 But with so many to choose from, it can become overwhelming.
 The main players – Facebook, YouTube, Twitter and Instagram – now compete with the likes of LinkedIn, SnapChat and TikTok, so you should research where your marketing dollars are best spent.

 A common mistake many brands make when advertising on social media is creating an all-encompassing campaign, placing the same video content on every social media platform.
-Sure, it’s an easy strategy, but each platform is different and conforms to their own specifications so it’s a good idea to personalise each video for your chosen media platform.
+Sure, it’s an easy strategy, but each platform is different and conforms to their own specifications so it’s a good idea to personalise each social media video for your chosen media platform.
 For example, Instagram, TikTok and SnapChat videos appear in vertical format, so horizontal shooting won’t work for them.

 Hailed as the go-to platform, Facebook is the most popular social networking site across Australia – and the world.
 In 2019, statistics showed that 71% of Australians actively used Facebook, with Instagram coming in second at 44%.